| Title: | Tidy Estimation of Heterogeneous Treatment Effects |

 |

-For information about how to set up an HTE_cfg
+For information about how to set up an HTE_cfg object, see the Recipe API

-documentation basic_config()
+documentation basic_config().

-To see an example analysis, read vignette("experimental_analysis")
+To see an example analysis, read vignette("experimental_analysis") in the context

-for an observational study, or
+of an experiment, vignette("experimental_analysis") for an observational study, or

-for a deeper dive under the hood.
+vignette("methodological_details") for a deeper dive under the hood.

-, estimate_QoI()
+construct_pseudo_outcomes(), estimate_QoI()

-library("dplyr") if(require("palmerpenguins")) { data(package = 'palmerpenguins') penguins$unitid = seq_len(nrow(penguins)) penguins$propensity = rep(0.5, nrow(penguins)) penguins$treatment = rbinom(nrow(penguins), 1, penguins$propensity) cfg <- basic_config() %>% add_known_propensity_score("propensity") %>% add_outcome_model("SL.glm.interaction") %>% remove_vimp() attach_config(penguins, cfg) %>% make_splits(unitid, .num_splits = 4) %>% produce_plugin_estimates(outcome = body_mass_g, treatment = treatment, species, sex) %>% construct_pseudo_outcomes(body_mass_g, treatment) %>% estimate_QoI(species, sex) }
+library("dplyr") if(require("palmerpenguins")) { data(package = 'palmerpenguins') penguins$unitid = seq_len(nrow(penguins)) penguins$propensity = rep(0.5, nrow(penguins)) penguins$treatment = rbinom(nrow(penguins), 1, penguins$propensity) cfg <- basic_config() %>% add_known_propensity_score("propensity") %>% add_outcome_model("SL.glm.interaction") %>% remove_vimp() attach_config(penguins, cfg) %>% make_splits(unitid, .num_splits = 4) %>% produce_plugin_estimates(outcome = body_mass_g, treatment = treatment, species, sex) %>% construct_pseudo_outcomes(body_mass_g, treatment) %>% estimate_QoI(species, sex) }library("dplyr") if(require("palmerpenguins")) { data(package = 'palmerpenguins') penguins$unitid = seq_len(nrow(penguins)) penguins$propensity = rep(0.5, nrow(penguins)) penguins$treatment = rbinom(nrow(penguins), 1, penguins$propensity) cfg <- basic_config() %>% add_known_propensity_score("propensity") %>% add_outcome_model("SL.glm.interaction") %>% remove_vimp() attach_config(penguins, cfg) %>% make_splits(unitid, .num_splits = 4) %>% produce_plugin_estimates(outcome = body_mass_g, treatment = treatment, species, sex) %>% construct_pseudo_outcomes(body_mass_g, treatment) %>% estimate_QoI(species, sex) }

 This provides a basic recipe for HTE estimation that can be extended by providing additional information about models to be estimated and what quantities of interest should be returned based on those models.
 This basic model includes only linear models for nuisance function estimation, and basic diagnostics.